 In order to qualify for SMP you must have earned at least £118 a week, on average.
 You must also have worked continuously for at least 26 weeks up to the 15th week before childbirth.
 So, if your baby is due on 31st October 2019 you must have worked for 26 weeks up to the end of July 2019.

 SMP starts at 90% of your average earnings (before tax) for the first 6 weeks.
 It then drops to either £148.68 or 90% of average earnings, whichever is lower, for the next 33 weeks.
 If you have control over how much you pay in wages you could increase your average wages to make the 90% average worth more, but bear in mind that you will then pay more tax and NI, so you’d need to balance the benefits with the extra tax you’ll pay on both the increased wages and possibly the SMP itself.
 Discuss this with your accountant if you’re considering it, and if you still have time to increase your wages.

 SMP is paid through the PAYE system, in the same way as wages are, and is subject to tax and NI deductions.
 The employer can reclaim SMP from the government by reducing their PAYE liabilities, and also claim an additional amount for compensation if they qualify as a small employer.

-Your midwife will supply a form MATB1 – give a copy of this to your accountant or umbrella company when you have it, and they should do all the necessary calculations for you once they know when you’re intending to stop work.
+Your midwife will supply a form MATB1 – give a copy of this to your accountant when you have it, and they should do all the necessary calculations for you once they know when you’re intending to stop work.
 If you’re not entitled to SMP for any reason they will give you a form SMP1 explaining why.

 Maternity Allowance – how much is it and can you claim it?

-MA can be claimed as soon as you’ve been pregnant for 26 weeks, and actual payments can start 11 weeks before the baby is born.
+Maternity Allowance can be claimed as soon as you’ve been pregnant for 26 weeks, and actual payments can start 11 weeks before the baby is born.
 If you receive other benefits you should check the interaction with them, so talk to your local Job Centre.